 Section Manager (SM) – N4UFP – Marc Tarplee email@example.com

 Greetings everyone!
 Thank you for letting me serve you as Section Manager.
-I have been an amateur radio operator for nearly 30 years and a shortwave listener for over 45 years, and presently hold an Amateur Extra license.
+I have been an amateur radio operator for over 30 years, a shortwave listener for 50 years, and presently hold an Amateur Extra license.
 I am active on all bands from 1.8 MHz to 432 MHz.
-My primary interest is VHF/UHF weak signal operation, although I am active on many modes, including CW, SSB, SSTV, PSK-31, WSJT,and RTTY.
+My primary interest is VHF/UHF weak signal operation, although I am also active on HF.
+I use a variety of modes, including CW, SSB, SSTV, PSK-31, JT-65, and FT8.
 I have earned 5BDXCC, 5BWAS, and VUCC on 6 and 2 meters.
 I hold a Ph.D. in Electrical Engineering from the University of South Carolina, Master Telecommunications Engineer Certification from the National Association of Radio and Telecommunications Engineers (NARTE) and have attained Emergency Communicator Level I certification from ARRL.
 Currently, I am employed as the Vice President for Business Services and Chief Financial Officer of York Technical College.

 Assistant Section Manager (ASM) – Kevin Kingery – KJ4IVJ email@example.com